TritonDataCenter/sdc-sdc/docs/index.md

 of most of the SDC API's models and uploading those to Manta.
 Here is how that works (see TOOLS-278 for background):

-- Every minute and hourly cron job (at the top of the hour) dumps the output of the various APIs to "/var/log/sdc-data/*.json":
+- Every hourly cron job (at the top of the hour) dumps the output of the various APIs to "/var/log/sdc-data/*.json":

-        * * * * * /opt/smartdc/sdc/tools/dump-minutely-sdc-data.sh >>/var/log/dump-minutely-sdc-data.log 2>&1
         0 * * * * /opt/smartdc/sdc/tools/dump-hourly-sdc-data.sh >>/var/log/dump-hourly-sdc-data.log 2>&1

   That script will drop dump files more than a week old to ensure these don't